 Check that the battery contacts are clean and free from corrosion at both ends.
-If they are corroded then clean them up by scraping with a sharp knife or rubbing with dry rough tissue or very fine abrasive paper (e.g. 1000 grit.)
+If they are corroded then clean them up by scraping with a sharp knife, rubbing with dry rough tissue or a cotton bud (q-tip) soaked in alcohol.

 You can now start to pull the casing open.
 It is held together with some quite strong clips.

 Work your way along the casing using an appropriate lever such as a guitar pick, blunt pallette knife or spudger.
 Be careful not to damage the plastic casing.

 Once you’ve separated the two halves remove the PCB from the case.